oils-for-unix/oils/doc/oil-language-tour.md

 Recall that *function sub* looks like `$join(mylist)`, and is complementary.

-## The Command Language: Control Flow, Abstraction, I/O
+## Command Language: I/O, Control Flow, Abstraction

 ### Simple Commands and Redirects